pbmanis/ephys-jl/README.md

 But this doesn't work (12/1/2021).

 Start Julia
- use the shell to go to the ephys-jl directory (cd ephys-jl)impo ] pkg activate . instantiate
+ use the shell to go to the ephys-jl directory (cd ephys-jl) then loade the package manager:
+] pkg
+pkg >  activate .
+pkg >  instantiate

 just do add HDF5_jll (yes, that is right)

-OLD:
+OLD (Don't do this!):
-Do the "brew install hdf5" separately, and maybe use "reinstall" to force update. be sure to install from a native M1 terminal, not the rosetta terminal (2023) Set Julia path in .zshrc: export JULIA_HDF5_PATH=/opt/homebrew/Cellar/hdf5/1.12.2_2 restart julia to be sure it can be added in the package manager:
+    Do the "brew install hdf5" separately, and maybe use "reinstall" to force update. be sure to install from a native M1 terminal, not the rosetta terminal (2023) Set Julia path in .zshrc:
+    export JULIA_HDF5_PATH=/opt/homebrew/Cellar/hdf5/1.12.2_2
+    restart julia to be sure it can be added in the package manager:
     ] pkg > add HDF5

 Check that the correct version of Julia is run.
 May need to modify .zshrc (or .bash_profile or .bash_rc).
 V1.7 is the first version that runs natively on M1 hardware.
+The manifest is set up for Julia 1.8.5

 using Pkg
 Pkg.activate(".")